Lending Club founder Renaud Laplanche is back with a new startup and $60 million in funding

 They also started phoning investors.

-Those calls seem to have born fruit.
-Upgrade is announcing today that it has raised $60 million in equity and convertible notes from Union Square Ventures, Credit Ease, FirstMark Capital, Noah Holdings, Ribbit Capital, Sands Capital Ventures, Silicon Valley Bank, Uprising, Vy Capital and Apoletto, which is the low-flying, early-stage venture vehicle of billionaire investor Yuri Milner.
+Those calls seem to have borne fruit.
+Upgrade is revealing today that it has raised $48 million in equity and $12 million in convertible notes from Union Square Ventures, Credit Ease, FirstMark Capital, Noah Holdings, Ribbit Capital, Sands Capital Ventures, Silicon Valley Bank, Uprising, Vy Capital and Apoletto, which is the low-flying, early-stage venture vehicle of billionaire investor Yuri Milner.

-A source close to the company says the investors assigned Upgrade with a pre-money valuation of $120 million, suggesting they own a third of the company – more than is typical for a Series A round, even one as big as Upgrade’s.
+A source close to the company says the investors assigned Upgrade with a pre-money valuation of $120 million, suggesting they own a third of the company.

-Worth noting: investors aren’t buying into a peer-to-peer lending company, as Lending Club was in its earliest days, before it began to rely heavily on Wall Street investors to fund the loans on its platform.
+Investors aren’t buying into a peer-to-peer lending company, as Lending Club was in its earliest days, before it began to rely heavily on Wall Street investors to fund the loans on its platform.

-This time, the company is working exclusively with financial institutions, including, for now, Jefferies and three other other unnamed financial institutions.
+This time, the company is working exclusively with financial institutions, including, notably, Jefferies, along with three other unnamed financial institutions.

-The issuing bank, WebBank of Salt Lake City, Utah, will issue loans to borrowers once they’re approved by Upgrade and these other investors have committed to fund the loans, which are expected to range from $2,000 to $50,000 and to be used primarily to pay back credit card debt.
+The issuing bank, WebBank of Salt Lake City, Utah, will issue loans to borrowers once they’re approved by Upgrade and these other investors have committed to fund the loans, which are expected to range from $2,000 to $50,000 and be used primarily to pay back credit card debt.

 Upgrade will also be aggressively marketing tools that help users understand and improve their credit score, which need be 620 at a minimum to secure a loan from the outfit.
 Says the source familiar with Upgrade’s thinking: “Think of it as Lending Club plus Credit Karma,” a credit monitoring company that’s rumored to be an IPO candidate this year or next.